grantjenks/python-diskcache/docs/tutorial.rst

 statistics in long-running systems.
 Unlike :meth:`get <diskcache.Cache.get>` the `read` argument is not supported.

-Another three methods remove items from the cache.
+Another four methods remove items from the cache.

     >>> cache.reset('cull_limit', 0)       # Disable automatic evictions.
     >>> for num in range(10):